 Rehiring Program (Rehirement of Employees who Retired for Personal Reasons)

-MSI has a personnel system for re-hiring former area-specific employees who left the company on account of life event such as marriage, childbirth or care of parent, and makes it easier for highly motivated previous female employees to reapply after finishing childcare.
+MSI and MSI Aioi Life have a rehiring program former area-specific employees who left the company on account of life event such as marriage, childbirth or care of parent, and make it easier for highly motivated previous female employees to reapply after finishing childcare.
 For female employees of the same industry, the same policy has been applied to make the best use of their experience by offering them better terms.

 ADI has a "re-hiring system of retired former employees" which is provided to those former employees who retired/resigned due to certain life events during their working career (childbirth, child rearing, family care spouse's transfer, etc.(*) when they can return to work.
 This system can put the former employees' knowledge and skills to better use again.